EvertonSA/gke-bootstrapper/README.md

 ### Clone the GCP bootstrapper repository

-It is required t use Google Cloud Shell.
+It is required to use Google Cloud Shell.
-Cloud Shell is a stable GCP terminal with access to Cloud resources.
-It provides development tools, programming languages compilers and interpreters, and 5Gi of disk available for life.
-Security can be handled by applying roles glanularity to your GCP User in a organization context.
-In GCP you should addopt Cloud Shell as your defacto tool.
-No questions asked.
+Google Cloud Shell is a browser-based terminal that Google provides to interact with your GCP resources.
+It is backed by a free Compute Engine instance that comes with many useful tools already installed, including everything required to run this bootstrapper.

 ```
 REPO_URL="https://source.cloud.google.com/sandbox-216902/gke-cluster-bootstrapper"